 Everyday we hear about a new major hack in the world.

-Customers ask me all the time, is it secure?
+Customers ask me all the time, are we secure?
 Are we safe?

 When it comes to passwords humans are amazingly predictable.
 They either use no security or very poor security.
 Even though websites constantly post the worst and most popular passwords, people continue to use them.
 Whenever I visit a new customer I’m amazed at how often I can guess their password.
 A favorite of course is… “password”.